danielrosehill/ResearchNotepad/README.md

 # Public Notepad

-## Purpose Statement
+## What's Here

-Mostly tech research.
-Quick notes that I jot down as I work.
+This repository is simply a sort of "open access" notepad containing little reminders and reference notes that I occasionally scribble down.

+Sometimes I write them myself.
+In other instances, I run a quick ChatGPT prompt to store something I often forget for later reference.

 ## Author